rom1v/gphat.github.io/_posts/2015-01-19-i-have-valuable-information.markdown

 As if this wasn't enough, [as many as 40% of successful people consider themselves frauds](http://en.wikipedia.org/wiki/Impostor_syndrome#Prevalence).
 Even if this isn't a systemtic problem for you the same studies say that 70% of people feel this way "at one time or another".
 Fighting the push from both inside *and* outside to value yourself is hard.

 Be careful not to swing too far over into the [Dunning-Kruger effect](http://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect).
+That fucker cuts both wasys.
 But since you're reading this I assume you won't come close to that.

 # Quality Is Job Zero